shom254/dissertation-mgmt-system/README.md

 - no input sanitation/validation
   - assume all text inputs are valid
   - assume all files uploaded are unique / not duplicate names
+- download api isn't protected (for easier debugging and dev)
-- simple website design and components, no vue-router navigation guards/fallback pages/popup for session expiry, duplicate login, etc
+- very simple website design and components, no vue-router navigation guards/fallback/checks and pages for session expiry, duplicate login, etc
+- passwords are stored unencrypted instead of hashed (for easier debugging and dev)
 - sessions are stored in-memory rather than to the database

-but I hope the requirements were fulfilled.
+but I believe the basic requirements were fulfilled.

 ## Requirements Spec

 based on original document and follow-up email, I haved designed the system with requirements/assumptions as follows:

-- support user accounts using password only. session management and api authorization using basic http cookies.
+- support user accounts using password only. session management using http cookies and express-session.
+(10 minute sessions)
 - 3 types of roles: student, teacher (user accounts via database), admin (1 "account", hardcoded password in backend). each account gets redirected to a different portal.
 - ONE teacher can grade multiple students' work.